TomasKypta/android-lang-tool/README.md

 output.
 **unescape-first** - Optional flag to denote that we want to unescape the strings before importing (and before optional escaping).
+**ingored list file** - Optional flag to denote keys that are ignored.

 ### Format of splitting configuration file